Getting Started

 Key Capabilities

-- Chat — Have multi-turn conversations with AI, complete with streaming responses, extended thinking, and tool execution.
+- Chat — Have multi-turn conversations with AI, complete with streaming responses, extended thinking, automatic model failover, and tool execution.
 See Chat.

 - Agents — Install catalog agents or create your own.
 Each agent can have its own instructions, model, integration allowlist, skills, and knowledge bases.
 See Agents.